 At the beginning of December 2014, Norwegian NGO SAIH – The Norwegian Students and Academics International Assistance Fund – announced the winners of its second annual Rusty Radiator Awards at an official ceremony in Oslo.
 SAIH advocates for a complex understanding of injustice and to fight against the ‘[l]ack of knowledge and bad consciousness’, which they see as reasons for the common belief ‘in simple solutions when confronted with an unjust world’.

-2014’s Rusty Radiator Awards follow SAIH’s success with the clips ‘Radi-Aid: Africa for Norway’ (for a critique, see David Jefferess’ article as well as a blog post on the site of the organization in work for in Berlin) and ‘Let’s save Africa! – gone wrong’ as well as the 2013 Rusty Radiator Awards (see our response).
+2014’s Rusty Radiator Awards follow SAIH’s success with the clips “Radi-Aid: Africa for Norway” and “Let’s save Africa! – gone wrong” as well as the 2013 Rusty Radiator Awards.
+(For a critique of the first campaign, see David Jefferess’ article as well as a blog post on the site of the organization I work for in Berlin; for a critique of the second, see here).

 Let’s have a look at the two videos nominated by an international jury and considered the best and the worst by the voters of 2014’s Radiator Award.
 The South African charity Feed a Child was awarded as the ‘charity producing the most clichéd and unhelpful fundraising video’.
 Here’s the video:

 The video shows a wealthy white woman treating a Black child like a dog, and the boy behaving just like a well-behaved dog that likes its owner.
 In the epilogue of the video, we read: ‘The average domestic dog eats better than millions of children.”
 The Rusty Radiator Award Jury’s comment was as follows: